 "Love the poor pagans.
 Be kind to them.
 Heal their wounds.
 They will give you their affection first; then their confidence; then their souls."

 Catholicism proved to be more attractive to Africans in the 19th Century, since Protestants were against images and to an illiterate people images are very important.
 The Catholics set up scores of orphanages in Africa.

-The discovery of tropical medicine had by this time made it possible for missionaries to be present in strength in the harshest climates.
+The discovery of medicine to combat the horrible diseases common in the tropics had by this time made it possible for missionaries to be present in strength in the harshest climates.
 The New Testament had been translated into all the main languages of the world.
 45,000 missionaries were at work.
 So it was believed that the Anglo-Saxons would succeed in bringing the vision of Christ—a universal faith—to all mankind.
 This did not mean the whole world would convert, but that the whole world would receive the Good News—the rest was up to the Holy Spirit.

 In 1910, the first World Missionary Conference was held in Edinburgh.
 It was boycotted by Catholics and the Greek Orthodox Church—but everyone else was there.
 This marks the apex of Protestant missionary work and the beginning of the Protestant ecumenical movement.

 My primary sources for this article include The One Year Book of Christian History by E. Michael and Sharon Rusten; and A History of Christianity by Paul Johnson.